-To fight the middle age spread it’s extremely important to include high intensity strength training in your exercise routine.
+To fight the middle-age spread it’s extremely important to include high-intensity strength training in your exercise routine.
 This will build muscle mass and induce beneficial hormonal changes.
-Intensive strength training will increase growth hormone and testosterone which are beneficial for both increasing muscle mass and burning fat.
+These are not the only benefits of strength training either.

 Strength training is superior to cardio for weight loss because it helps to maintain muscle mass.
 To lose fat you will need to be in a caloric deficit.
 Being in a caloric deficit without strength training will cause you to lose significant amounts of muscle mass which will further reduce your metabolism.

 Doing large amounts of cardio will help you burn more calories it will further increase the loss of muscle mass if strength training is not present.
-This is because high levels of cardio increase your stress hormone cortisol levels and doesn’t encourage the same physiological changes that strength training does.
+This is because high levels of cardio increase your stress hormone cortisol levels and don’t encourage the same physiological changes that strength training does.

 The best way is to combine both strength training (to avoid muscle loss) with cardio.
 Cardio will increase your fat loss and improve your cardiovascular health.
 Strength training will do this to an extent as well.

 To lose the spread you need to be in a caloric deficit.
-For general health the caloric deficit should be as small as possible, as our bodies don’t generally like very large caloric deficits.
+For general health, the caloric deficit should be as small as possible, as our bodies don’t generally like very large caloric deficits.

 This will mean the fat loss will be fairly slow but you probably packed on the pounds over several years so it can take several months to over a year to lose them.
 You have to be patient and consistent and never lose faith, you will succeed!

-If you want to prevent middle age spread you need to be in a caloric maintenance mode.
+If you want to prevent middle-age spread you need to be in a caloric maintenance mode.
 This means you eat as much as you burn daily.

-You should also take the measurements of your waist from the same every week.
+You should also take the measurements of your waist from the same spot every week.
 This helps you differentiate between losing fat and losing weight.
-It possible to lose significant fat while remaining at the same weight if you are doing strength training for the first time in your life.
+It is possible to lose significant fat while remaining at the same weight if you are doing strength training for the first time in your life.